mrjeanp/PDF-Kitchen/README.md

 2. Use JSON as source of data.
 3. Load JSX and JSON files easily.
 4. Download your PDF by clicking a button.
+5. Automatically saved code to localStorage.
-5. Free and open source forever.
+6. Free and open source forever.

 ## Docs